-The two-year interdisciplinary MSc programme in Nature Management qualifies you to work with administration, management and planning in municipalities, ministries and agencies in Denmark, in the EU or internationally.
+The Nature Management programme at the University of Copenhagen qualifies you to work with administration, management and planning in municipalities, ministries and agencies in Denmark, in the EU or internationally.
 It also qualifies you to work as a consultant in private companies or in NGO's.
 Or you can start a career in science and research.

 The programme offers many career opportunities, and you can work within a number of different areas.

 You may find employment within public administration, for instance in municipalities, ministries or government agencies in Denmark, in the EU or internationally.
 In these public bodies, you may work with nature and planning at an overall strategic level or at a more operational level, for example as a project manager in a specific nature restoration project.

 Other opportunities include working as a consultant in private companies, consultancy firms or NGOs.
 Furthermore, you may find work in international and supranational organizations with political and management-related tasks.

 Finally, you may start a research and development career in the university community or other research institutions.

 - Thematic Course: Ecology and Management of Nature and Semi-Nature Areas

 - Thematic Course: Rural Landscape - Management and Planning

 - EU Law – Environment, Agriculture and Food

 - Global Environmental Governance